onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 > "As the Internet breaks down the last justifications for a professional class of politicians, it also builds up the tools for replacing them." - [Aaron Swartz](https://www.azquotes.com/quote/873585)

 > "There is a technical solution to every political problem..." - [Edward Snowden](https://www.azquotes.com/quote/685668)

+Civilization is stories all the way down
+Turtles all the way down
+Alignment all the way down

+Abrahamic religion and money itself are the only competitors